 Difference between sauvignon blanc and chardonnay?

-When it comes to Sauvignon Blanc and Chardonnay, there are many similarities between the two wines.
+When it comes to Sauvignon Blanc and Chardonnay, there are many similarities between the two white wines.
 Both are white wines that can be enjoyed year round, with a variety of food pairings and tasting notes.

 Sauvignon Blancs are known for aromas such as citrus, green apples, herbal notes, and grassy scents while Chardonnays typically include buttery flavors like vanilla along with tropical fruits like melon and pineapple.

-Both grape varietals are used in the champagne region for the manufacture of Champagne.
+Both, chardonnay and sauvignon blanc grapes are used in the champagne region for the manufacture of Champagne.
 Chardonnay plays a major role compared to the Sauvignon Blanc grape.

 Chardonnay grapes

 It is a white wine that has been around for centuries and is one of the most popular wines in the world.
 This golden-hued beverage has a long and rich history that dates back to the Middle Ages.
-In Burgundy, France, Chardonnay was first cultivated in the 16th century.
-The Chardonnay grapes were quickly adopted by numerous winemakers across Europe as it was praised for its rich flavor and versatility when blended with other varietals.
+In Burgundy, France, the Chardonnay grape was first cultivated in the 16th century.

 The popularity of Chardonnay wine continued to grow throughout the 19th century, especially after phylloxera hit French vineyards hard in 1860s.
-The grape varietals were then exported to other countries like Italy, Spain, Australia and California where its distinctive flavor has since become synonymous with high-quality white wines all over the world.
+The Chardonnay grape varietals were then exported to other countries like Italy, Spain, Australia and California where its distinctive flavor has since become synonymous with high-quality white wines all over the world.

 Sauvignon Blanc grapes

 Sauvignon Blanc is a popular white wine variety that has been around since the 17th century.
-Its origins can be traced back to the Loire Valley in France, where sauvignon blanc was first created as an offshoot of the Sauvignon grape.
-Since then, Sauvignon Blanc has become a staple in many winemaking and wine regions all across Europe and beyond.
+The origins of sauvignon blanc can be traced back to the Loire Valley in France, where sauvignon blanc was first created as an offshoot of the Sauvignon grape.

 The taste of Sauvignon Blanc is characterized by its crisp, acidic notes and high levels of minerality.
-Depending on where the sauvignon blanc grapes are grown, it may also have aromas of green apple, green vegetables, lemon grass or even tropical fruit – making it incredibly versatile for a range of dishes.
+Depending on where the sauvignon blanc grapes are grown, it may also have aromas of green apple, green vegetables, lemon grass or even tropical fruit – making sauvignon blanc incredibly versatile for a range of dishes.
 Sauvignon Blanc pairs especially well with seafood and goat cheese due to its zesty nature and refreshing finish.

 Chardonnay tasting notes